-This Trust Deed is made at this this day 20.... betweenCompany Ltd. incorporated under the Companies Act, 1956 or Companies Act, 2013 having its registered office at referred "The Company") (hereinafter to as of the One Part. and Companies Act, 2013/Bank constituted/ incorporated under the.....
-Act, and having its registered/ Head office at the trustees (hereinafter referred to as "The Trustees") of the Other Part.
+This Trust Deed is made at this day 20 between Company Ltd d. incorporated under the Companies Act, 1956 or Companies Act, 2013 having its registered office at (hereinafter referred to as "The Company") of the One Part, and Co ompany Ltd. incorporated under the Companies Act, 1956/ Companies Act, 2013/ Bank constituted/ incorporated under the Act, and having its registered/ Head office at the trustees (hereinafter referred to as "The Trustees") of the Other Part